-Each year, the Springfield Ambulance Corps sponsors a $5,000 scholarship to be awarded to a graduating senior from Springfield High School.
-The scholarship monies are distributed to the recipient in the amount of $1,250 each year for 4 years.
+Each year, the Springfield Ambulance Corps sponsors two $5,000 scholarships to be awarded to graduating seniors from Springfield High School.
+The scholarships are distributed to the recipients each year for 4 years of higher education.

 Qualifications for the scholarship include:

-- The student shall be accepted to a college or university with plans to pursue a degree in a medical field.
+- Acceptance to a college or university with plans to pursue a degree in a medical field.

-- The student shall submit 2 letters of recommendation from faculty members.
+- 2 letters of recommendation from faculty members

-- The student shall carry a 3.5 GPA at the time of the award and maintain a 3.0 or better throughout college.
+- 3.5 GPA at the time of the award

 2017 – Alyssa Decker